A prototype reactor-antineutrino detector based on $^6$Li-doped pulse-shaping-discriminating plastic scintillator: Summary and Impact on Future Nuclear Safeguards

 \section{Summary and Impact on Future Nuclear Safeguards}

-A 60-kg mobile antineutrino detector prototype has been constructed, which uses $^6$Li-doped PSD plastic scintillator, capable of measuring correlated neutron-capture events.
-The system has been taking data, since the fall of 2022.
-This is a relatively small volume for a reactor-antineutrino detector.
-The sensitivity of these detectors scales with size much faster than their volume.
-Nevertheless, the detector shows useful sensitivity to both signal and background.
-The background data collected so far is being used to determine the effect of different shielding configurations and to measure the effects of massive nearby objects, which can act as a source of fast cosmogenic neutrons.
-A GEANT4 simulation of the detector was used to evaluate its IBD response.

-The fact that sufficient calibration of the detector can be performed without introducing radioactive sources is an important feature of the system.
+A 60-kg mobile antineutrino detector prototype has been constructed from $^6$Li-doped PSD plastic scintillator.
+The system has been used to collect calibration and background data since late 2022, measuring correlated neutron-capture events analogous to IBD.
+The demonstrated ability to calibrate the detector without introducing radioactive sources is an important feature of the system.
 Muons are used to set the energy scale, to calibrate the $z$-position sensitivity, and to synchronize the timing between different bars.
 Natural cosmogenically-sourced neutrons are used to calibrate the neutron-capture signal and to determine the PSD cuts.
 The $^{12}$B $\beta$ decay is used to provide point-like $z$-position sensitivity calibrations.
 Bi-Po decay chain events, which provide a tagged $\alpha$~particle with an energy of 7.833~MeV, provide a direct data point for estimating scintillator quenching.

 This is the first demonstration of $^6$Li-doped PSD plastic scintillator in the context of antineutrino reactor monitoring applications.
-By comparing measured background rates to a simulated IBD reactor signal, good signal-to-background performance is predicted for a system of this scale.
-Simple topological selections taking advantage of the $5.5$-cm segmentation of ROADSTR also show promising results.
+By comparing measured background rates to a simulated IBD reactor signal, sufficient signal-to-background performance is predicted to observe a power reactor on-off transition within several days.
+This represents good performance relative to prior measurements by prototype systems of a similar scale.
+Simple topological selections taking advantage of the $5.5$-cm segmentation of ROADSTR also show promising results in rejecting IBD backgrounds.
+When implemented at larger scale both positron identification and neutron capture efficiencies will improve, since the relevant $\mathcal{O}$(10~cm) length scale for $\gamma$~ray and neutron transport is comparable to the dimensions of this prototype system.
 The technology described here will form the basis for a detector system approximately 5~times larger as part of the Mobile Antineutrino Demonstrator Project in the near future.
+Studies using the ROADSTR detector to characterize the effectiveness of varied shielding configurations and backgrounds in locations relevant to monitoring applications are also underway.